pedro-teixeira/grid-bundle/README.md

     {{ pedroteixeira_grid(grid) }}
     ````

-   or if you want to render the grid's html and the grid's js separately:
+   Or if you want to render the grid's html and the grid's js separately:

    ```twig
     {{ pedroteixeira_grid_html(grid) }}